The Ancient Dowry System Still Existing in Modern India - It's Time for Us to Change!

-How can India do away with dowry system when her young children themselves are refusing to let go of it?
+How can India do away with the dowry system when her young children themselves are refusing to let go of it?

 My True Story - Hidden Dowry Demands

 I'm from South India.
 I got married to a person from another part of South India which supposedly is filled with people who expect dowry.
 It's an arranged marriage and the guy is very educated.
-In the beginning, my family were strictly against considering proposals from that particular south Indian zone.
+In the beginning, my family was strictly against considering proposals from that particular south Indian zone.
 I'm avoiding mentioning the exact location because I don't want to hurt anyone's sentiments through this page.
 The whole purpose of this story is to make everyone see that the dowry system exists even among educated Indian families.

 Coming back to the story, since I'm from an educated family who is strictly against dowry we believed everyone in modern India to be the same too.
 This made us think of proposals even from the dreaded zone which was popular for its dowry system.
-Eventually I got married into a family without any talks of dowry happening before the marriage.
+Eventually, I got married into a family without any talks of dowry happening before the marriage.

 In South India, girls adorn a lot of gold jewelry on their special day.
 I did too.
 After marriage, I decided to safeguard this jewelry in my already existing bank locker.
 The guy and his family refused when they came to know about this.
 It's not a part of their tradition, they said.
 According to their 'customs' and 'traditions', I had to keep this jewelry in the bank locker under his name or his family's name.
 I found this somewhat fishy.
 Later on, I figured out through various talks held amongst my husband's family members that his sister had got married off after the promise of Rs.
 2 lakh.
-Additonally, all her jewelry was under her father-in-law's name in the bank locker.
+Additionally, all her jewelry was under her father-in-law's name in the bank locker.

 This is what the modern dowry scene is like in India.
 No more exchange of hard cash... just tucking away the wedding gold jewelry in the father-in-law's name or husband's name with the wife having no authority over her wedding jewelry.
-How sick is that?